void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 from the events of the day, I fully expect the project will continue as it has.

-## The thread on GitHub mentioned Xtraeme has broken things in the past?
+## The thread on GitHub mentioned xtraeme has broken things in the past?

 Being rolling release and not breaking things involves a lot of coordination.
 Some of this coordination is baked into the software.